 (3) Dissemination of licensed software and

-18. Sanctions.
-Failure to abide by the guidelines set forth in the
+16. Sanctions.
+Failure to abide by the guidelines set forth in the foregoing policies and

-denial of computer account privileges and/or disciplinary action, which could
+result in denial of computer account privileges, and/or disciplinary action, which could